Reviewing your support

 When it comes to reviews, here is what the Standards say:

-• Regular reviews ensure that you are able to achieve your personal outcomes.
-This process involves reviewing your budget to ensure the amount, and the way it is being used, is enough to meet the outcomes.
-(12.15)
+- Reviews involve reviewing your budget to make sure the amount, and the way it is being used, is enough to meet agreed outcomes.
+(3.5)

 You can read the full SDS Standards here.